bergesinstitute/graf-method/book-3-unit-4.md

 💂 We use this version for events or catastrophes that occurred in a very punctual or exact past.

-*El veinte de septiembre hubo un huracán en Florida.*
+*El veinte de septiembre hubo un huracán en Florida.* (On September 20, there was a hurricane in Florida.)

-*El viernes pasado hubo una fiesta en el consulado.*
+*El viernes pasado hubo una fiesta en el consulado.* (Last Friday there was a party at the consulate.)

 ## Había (pretérito imperfecto)